 The need to accommodate current and future freight volumes within and through the Wairarapa transport corridor was acknowledged by a number of submitters.
-Some submitters strongly supported the measures in the draft plan to address freight and agreed with the projected significant growth in freight as a key pressure for the corridor.
+Some submitters strongly supported the measures in the draft plan to address freight and agreed that a significant growth in freight was a key pressure for the corridor.